 While the theatre scene in New York kept Raymond active at night and on weekends, he worked a day-job at a financial services firm called Technimetrics, Inc. to make ends meet.
 There he learned valuable skills as a sales assistant and marketing services associate.

 His interest in James Bond (since age nine) never faltered.
 In 1981, he began a personal project of writing a non-fiction book about the character.
 At the time, nothing like it had ever been done before.
 He wanted it to include a history of the 007 phenomenon, a biography of Ian Fleming, and analyses of all the Bond books and movies.
 When he pitched the idea to a publisher, much to his surprise he got a contract to write the book.
 Raymond spent the next three years concentrating on the project, including traveling to England to research, and writing what eventually became THE JAMES BOND BEDSIDE COMPANION.
 It was published in the U.S. by Dodd Mead & Co. in 1984.
 The book was nominated for an Edgar Allan Poe Award (Mystery Writers of America) for Best Biographical/Critical Work of that year.
 It was later updated in 1988, and published for the first time in the U.K. by Boxtree Ltd. The original editions are now out of print and are much sought-after items by Bond collectors.
-However it is now available as a print on demand book from Raymond himself!
-See the Shop page for details.
+However it is now available as an e-book.

 In the latter eighties, Raymond supplemented his artistic endeavors with an interesting day-job with the famous architect, I. M. Pei.
 Raymond spent four years at Pei’s firm as a spec typist.